 Receiving treatment may affect how you feel.
 You may feel more tired, or you may not feel like eating very much.
-While everyone’s experience may differ, the tips below may be helpful.
+While everyone’s experience may differ, the video and additional tips below may help you manage your health.
 For more tips, talk to your health care team, or contact a representative with the KEY+YOU Patient Support Program.

 If you have any changes in the way you feel, it’s important to discuss those changes with your health care team.